Purdue-CS-24/PickupLines/README.md

 - Are you recursive?
 Because I’ll do you over and over again.
 - I am a pointer to you because my D gets pointy as hell.
 - Hey girl, I just reduced this matrix and all I see is a linear dependency between me and you.
--We should be an infinite while loop so we never have to break.
+- We should be an infinite while loop so we never have to break.